Quasiaffine orbits of invariant subspaces for uniform Jordan operators: Introduction

-The objects we will be concerned with in this work are the so-called uniform Jordan operators (that is $T=S(\theta)\oplus S(\theta)\oplus \ldots$).
-These operators appear to be more amenable, and our understanding of the quasisimilarity classes of their invariant subspaces is significantly better.
-In their pioneer work (see \cite{BT}), Bercovici and Tannenbaum considered the case where $T$ has finite multiplicity and established that $M_1 \sim M_2$ if and only if $T|M_1\sim T|M_2$.
-Moreover, it was observed that for $T=S(z^2)\oplus S(z)$, this classification breaks down, so the corresponding result fails if $T$ is not uniform.
-Later on, it was proved in \cite{B} that this classification holds for a uniform Jordan operator $T$ if and only if $T|M$ satisfies property (P).
-In general, the quasisimilarity class of an invariant subspace for a uniform Jordan operator is determined by the quasisimilarity classes of the restriction $T|M$ and of the compression $T_{M^\perp}$ (see \cite{BS1}).
-In this paper, we focus on the weaker notion of quasiaffine orbit.
-The main theorem gives a characterization of these orbits for uniform Jordan operators and as such it extends the aforementionned result.
+These operators are interesting since any $C_0$ contraction is the compression of a uniform Jordan operator, where $\theta$ is the minimal function of $T$.
+This well-known fact follows easily from considerations related to the the minimal isometric dilation of $T$, and we refer to the reader to \cite{nagy2010} for greater detail.
+In addition, uniform Jordan operators appear to be more amenable and our understanding of the quasisimilarity classes of their invariant subspaces is significantly better, thanks to the pioneer work of Bercovici and Tannenbaum (see \cite{bercovici1991tann}).
+Indeed, motivated by interpolation problems from \cite{bercovici1991NP} and \cite{bercovici1991lift}, they considered the case where the Jordan operator $T$ has finite multiplicity and established that $M_1 \sim M_2$ if and only if $T|M_1\sim T|M_2$.
+Moreover, it was observed that for the operator $T=S(z^2)\oplus S(z)$ this classification breaks down, so the corresponding result fails if $T$ is not uniform.
+Later on, it was proved in \cite{bercovici1991} that this classification holds for a uniform Jordan operator $T$ if and only if $T|M$ satisfies property (P), another finiteness property which is stronger than the aforementioned property (Q).
+In general, the quasisimilarity class of an invariant subspace for a uniform Jordan operator is determined by the quasisimilarity classes of the restriction $T|M$ and of the compression $T_{M^\perp}$ (see \cite{bercovici1996}).

+We focus in this paper on the weaker notion of quasiaffine orbit.
+After presenting the necessary preliminaries in Section 2, we prove in Section 3 our main theorem (Theorem \ref{mainjordan}) which gives a characterization of these orbits for uniform Jordan operators (thus refining the main result of \cite{bercovici1996}).
+Finally, in Section 4, we examine the question of weakening the condition on the operator $T$ to merely having a uniform Jordan model.